penway/homepage/content/post/Courses/ME5421/Review/index.md

 ---
-title: Robotics Kinematics Review: Fast Version for Everything
+title: 'Robotics Kinematics Review: Fast Version for Everything'
 subtitle: Notes for ME5421

 # Summary for listings and search engines